 Nearpod and Digital Citizenship

 Digital citizenship is such an important topic to cover with students, and with Nearpod, it’s easy to teach.
-The Nearpod and Common Sense Digital Citizenship lessons are high quality resources.
+The Nearpod and Common Sense Digital Citizenship lessons that come with the 21st Century Readiness Program are high quality resources.
 There are a lot of topics that I wouldn’t have thought to discuss with my students, but the curriculum is comprehensive.
 On Nearpod, the lessons are great because I can download, review, and teach immediately!
 There’s minimal prep work, I don’t have to spend a lot of time researching and curating resources, and the lessons are easy to use with students.
-Additionally, kids have have multiple ways to answer questions and demonstrate understanding of key concepts.
+Additionally, kids have multiple ways to answer questions and demonstrate an understanding of key concepts.